pytown/kitefly/README.md

 print(filtered.asyaml())
 ```

-The pipeline can now be generated as follows within Buildkite:
+The pipeline can now be generated as the main executor step in Buildkite:
 ```
+pip install kitefly
-python my_pipeline.py | buildkite-agent upload
+generate_pipeline.py | buildkite-agent upload
 ```

-By default, `kitefly` will use the base branch file comparison based on Buildkite ENV variables to filter the list of steps to only include those matching affected "Targets", i.e. those whose file lists from the git branch comparison match the file specs of the given targets.
+## About Filtering

+Kitefly provides a model to associate build steps with source "targets", enabling filtering to run fewer builds.
+This is particularly useful for monorepos.

 For example, if the `git ls-files <buildkite-branch>..<base-branch>` is:
 ```